SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_AVP-2000.md

 </tr>
 <tr class="odd">
 <td>2.0.0.x</td>
-<td><p>The driver was made for version 10.13.3.0.0 (xmlVersion attribute on the XML config file of the device).
+<td><p>The connector was made for version 10.13.3.0.0 (xmlVersion attribute on the XML config file of the device).
 Contains the config XML as one large tree view.
 Focuses on the following cards:</p>
 <ul>
 <li>CE-x Analogue</li>
 <li>CE-x Encoder</li>